bakanano/CS335-Assignment-4/README.md

 # News
 * Displays table of news articles on Dairy products with links to them and the date they were published

+#Guest Book
+* Shows a section where users can leave comments or provide feedback to the Dunedin Dairy Shop